chmelevskij/toms-dope/README.md

 ### Partial application and Currying

 Often confused and for a reason.
 Let's quickly touch on those.
 First partial application.
-What it does is taking taking function of multiple arguments, and binding one of them.
-While currying does similar thing, but it takes a function taking multiple arguments and creates a function chain returning function with one argument.
-When using functions of arity of 2 they both look the same so let me show little example with arity of 3.
+What it does is taking a function of multiple arguments, and binding one of them.
+While currying does the similar thing, but it takes a function taking multiple arguments and creates a function chain returning function with one argument.
+When using functions of arity of 2 they both look the same so let me show a little example with the arity of 3.

 Partial Aplication:
 ```javascript